 Sonic, Tails and Amy contemplate Eggman’s destruction and conclude that Eggman used Chaos Emeralds to power up the Eclipse Cannon, since it’s so powerful.
 Tails brings the yellow Chaos Emerald and explains that they have the power to detect each other like magnets.
 The three of them are cut short as the police surrounds the three of them and Tails sets off to find a place to hide.

 Mission Street is a city themed level with street roads and stretches of highways and bridges, with the city’s layout in the background.
 It takes place between the city and the highway stretch that is under-construction at the moment.

-The major gimmick of this level are earthquakes, which will make parts of the highway rumble and then fall off.
+The major gimmick of this level is plane bombings that make parts of the highway shake about or fall off.

 Other level specific objects are the same as Sonic’s City Escape for the street sections (including two new police cars) and of Shadow’s Radical Highway for the highway sections, along with informative placards above the roads with Tails’ face, a 1,000,000 WANTED reward and a description: Date of Birth: none, Hair: Fox Brown, Place of Birth: None, Eyes: Blue, Height: small, Complexion: Fox, Weight: Light, Sex: Male, Build: Light, Race: Fox, Occupation: None, Nationality: None.